Zwas Community Impact Interns

 Providing funding and support to students pursuing internships in community organizations based in Morningside Heights and Harlem

-About the Zwas Community Impact Interns
+About Zwas Community Impact Interns

 Zwas Community Impact Interns pursue internships at community-focused nonprofit organizations in Morningside Heights — with secondary consideration for internships hosted by organizations based in Harlem (and New York City more broadly).
 Eligible internships can be undertaken at any type of community-focused nonprofit organization.
 Applicants may design their own internship or apply to an existing internship program.
 A confirmed internship is not necessary prior to submission of an application.